philrz/super/docs/language/pipeline-model.md

 Some operators, like
 [`aggregate`](operators/aggregate.md) or [`sort`](operators/sort.md),
-read all of their input before producing output, though `aggregate` can produce incremental results when the group-by key is aligned with the order of the input.
+read all of their input before producing output, though `aggregate` can produce incremental results when the grouping key is aligned with the order of the input.

 For large queries that process all of their input, time may pass before